 The LCHTC shapes the future through public awareness by bringing together diverse groups to end human trafficking.

 The majority of the work for the Coalition occurs in Subcommittees.
 The Coalition is currently divided into the following subcommittees:

 Education, Prevention & Marketing

 - Purpose: To engage in education and prevention related activities to those at risk, their support systems, as well as the professional community while raising awareness about human trafficking to the general public.

-- Activities: Conducts trainings in the community to raise awareness about human trafficking, conduct community events, distribute literature and make effective use of the written, print, and social media.
+- Activities: Conduct training in the community to raise awareness about human trafficking, coordinate community events, distribute literature and make effective use of written, print, and social media.